 Definition

 BitVM2 is a verification scheme that enables arbitrary, effectively Turing-complete computation to be secured by Bitcoin, presented by Robin Linus and co-authors in "Bridging Bitcoin to Second Layers via BitVM2."
-Crucially, it works on Bitcoin today without any soft fork, using existing primitives such as Lamport signatures and Taptrees.
-We describe it neutrally; it is a young, actively researched construction whose security depends on its assumptions.
+Crucially, it works on Bitcoin today without any soft fork, using existing primitives such as Lamport one-time signatures and Taproot script trees.
+It is a young, actively researched construction whose real-world security depends on its assumptions and on implementation quality, so it deserves neutral, careful description rather than hype.

 In Simple Terms